 This nickel property is located in the Thompson Nickel Belt in Manitoba, 128 km southwest of Thompson.
-During the quarter ended November 30, 2015, under IFRS accounting guidance, the Company booked a non-cash impairment charge of \$453,540, writing the Manibridge Property down to \$1 as no substantive exploration expenditures are planned or budgeted.
+During 2015, the Manibridge Property was written down to \$1 as no substantive exploration expenditures were planned or budgeted.
 The costs to maintain the claims on this property are minimal as the Company has banked work credits that will be used at renewal.